Electron diffraction: Kinematical diffraction

-This form is a reasonable first approximation within about 20% in many cases, but it is critical to use much more accurate forms including multiple scattering of the electrons to properly understand the intensities.
-These approaches are called dynamical diffraction.
+This form is a reasonable first approximation which is qualitatively correct in many cases, but more accurate forms including multiple scattering (dynamical diffraction) of the electrons are needed to properly understand the intensities.

 Dynamical diffraction

 While kinematical diffraction is adequate to understand the geometry of the diffraction spots, it does not correctly give the intensities and has a number of other limitations.
 For a more complete approach one has to include multiple scattering of the electrons using methods that date back to the early work of Hans Bethe in 1928.
 These are based around solutions of the Schrödinger equation using the relativistic effective mass $m^*$ described earlier.
 Even at very high energies dynamical diffraction is needed as the relativistic mass and wavelength partially cancel, so the role of the potential is larger than might be thought.

-The main components of this are:
+The main components of current dynamical diffraction of electrons include: